Who We Are

 Our Story

-In 2019, Cypress Cove Conservancy acquired the central 10 acres of Dr. Gore’s preserve, including his home which now serves as the Gore Nature Education Center.
-Cypress Cove Conservancy was instrumental in Conservation Collier’s decision to purchase an additional 170 acres that Dr. Gore had acquired, now named the Dr. Robert H. Gore III Preserve in his honor.
-These two purchases ensure that the entire Gore property will remain protected for generations to come.
+In 2019, we acquired the central 10 acres of Dr. Gore’s preserve, which includes his home now serving as the Gore Nature Center.
+The organization and its founder, Bobbie Lee Davenport, played a crucial role in influencing Conservation Collier’s decision to acquire an additional 170 acres that Dr. Gore had obtained.
+This area is now named the Dr. Robert H. Gore III Preserve in his honor.
+These two acquisitions guarantee the long-term protection of the entire Gore property for generations to come.

 BUILDING ON A LEGACY